AmandaHJLIS/MarcViiew/README.md

 Please reference 'MARC 21 Format for Bibliographic Data' by the Library of Congress when accessing MARC21 metadata records. https://www.loc.gov/marc/bibliographic/

+The current WIP version uses a locally stored database generated from GameTDB data.
+The database contains information for over 10,000 Wii game records and is designed to provide the metadata used by MarcViiew.

 <img width="371.5" height="229" alt="image" src="https://github.com/user-attachments/assets/d2f20238-7758-4c1a-8615-52425e828136" />

+## Current Features

+Detects Wii games stored on a USB device
+Identifies games using their Wii Game ID
+Matches games against the MarcViiew database
+Displays game metadata
+Displays game synopses
+Scrollable game information
+Nintendo Wii Homebrew Channel support

+## Planned Features
+Game searching
+MARC 21 record viewing
+Additional cataloguing metadata
+Improved catalogue navigation
+Settings
+Additional library management features

 ## Setup

-1. Copy the 'wii-lms' file to your apps folder located on the SD card used for the wii.
+1. Copy the apps folder contents to the apps folder on the SD card used by your Wii.
+The application should be located at:
+SD:/apps/marcviiew/

-2. Paste the MarcViiew_games.txt file to the root of your SD card.
+2. Copy marcviiew_games.txt to the root of the SD card:
-3. Go to the homebrew channel and select Marcviiew.
+SD:/marcviiew_games.txt

+3. Connect the USB storage device containing your Wii games.
+4. Open the Homebrew Channel and launch MarcViiew.

+Note: MarcViiew is currently a work in progress.
+Some menu options and planned features are not yet implemented.

 ## License